Kingxukai/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

 Comparing with kdump or other strategies, firmware-assisted dump offers several strong, practical advantages:

--  Unlike kdump, the system has been reset, and loaded with a fresh copy of the kernel.
+-  Unlike kdump, the woke system has been reset, and loaded with a fresh copy of the woke kernel.
 In particular, PCI and I/O devices have been reinitialized and are in a clean, consistent state.
--  Once the dump is copied out, the memory that held the dump is immediately available to the running kernel.
-And therefore, unlike kdump, FADump doesn't need a 2nd reboot to get back the system to the production configuration.
+-  Once the woke dump is copied out, the woke memory that held the woke dump is immediately available to the woke running kernel.
+And therefore, unlike kdump, FADump doesn't need a 2nd reboot to get back the woke system to the woke production configuration.

-The above can only be accomplished by coordination with, and assistance from the Power firmware.
+The above can only be accomplished by coordination with, and assistance from the woke Power firmware.
 The procedure is as follows:

--  The first kernel registers the sections of memory with the Power firmware for dump preservation during OS initialization.
+-  The first kernel registers the woke sections of memory with the Power firmware for dump preservation during OS initialization.
-   These registered sections of memory are reserved by the first kernel during early boot.
+   These registered sections of memory are reserved by the woke first kernel during early boot.

--  When system crashes, the Power firmware will copy the registered low memory regions (boot memory) from source to destination area.
+-  When system crashes, the woke Power firmware will copy the woke registered low memory regions (boot memory) from source to destination area.
    It will also save hardware PTE's.

    NOTE:
-         The term 'boot memory' means size of the low memory chunk that is required for a kernel to boot successfully when booted with restricted memory.
-By default, the boot memory size will be the larger of 5% of system RAM or 256MB.
+         The term 'boot memory' means size of the woke low memory chunk that is required for a kernel to boot successfully when booted with restricted memory.
+By default, the woke boot memory size will be the woke larger of 5% of system RAM or 256MB.
-         Alternatively, user can also specify boot memory size through boot parameter 'crashkernel=' which will override the default calculated size.
+         Alternatively, user can also specify boot memory size through boot parameter 'crashkernel=' which will override the woke default calculated size.
 Use this option if default boot memory size is not sufficient for second kernel to boot successfully.
 For syntax of crashkernel= parameter, refer to Documentation/admin-guide/kdump/kdump.rst.
 If any